Faculty and Staff Children Exchange Program (FACHEX)

 FACHEX eligibility does not qualify a dependent child for admission, nor does an offer of admission to a participating Jesuit university guarantee a FACHEX award.

 The benefits are the remission of tuition only.
 FACHEX benefits pertain to full-time undergraduate students only.
 Students are expected to pay all fees and room and board charges assigned by the "receiving" university.
 Generally, the tuition remission pertains to the regular academic sessions only although "receiving" institutions may grant waivers for summer session tuition.
 Co-pay or administrative fees may only be charged to FACHEX participants if they are charged to recipients of the “host” institution's employee tuition benefit program.
 Such fees shall be announced to FACHEX coordinators by December 1 for the following year.

 Employees should contact the "receiving" institution to request exceptions to the terms listed above.
-Requests for exception are honored at the discretion of the receiving institution.
+Requests for exceptions are honored at the discretion of the receiving institution.

 Each participating institution should provide at least one new incoming freshman student with the FACHEX benefit each year.
 The participants in the FACHEX consortium are obligated to offer, net three, four-year tuition remissions each year.
 The "receiving" institution makes the decision to waive tuition for the students it accepts.
 Thus, there are no guarantees to the children of employees that they will be accepted into a specific university or the program of their choice.

 The obligation of granting three full-time waivers is a net obligation.
 No university is obligated to grant more than three scholarships over the number of students it sends out.

 The FACHEX program is limited to undergraduate programs only.
 Further, participating institutions may limit undergraduate programs available to employees' children.
 The health sciences, nursing and overseas studies are frequently not available.
 Individual institutions determine available programs.